unispeech/asterisk-unimrcp/docker/README.md

 The folders build-os_name and exec-os_name contains the Dockerfiles to build and execute Asterisk + unimrcp application with docker containers.

+You can select the Asterisk Version with argument *--build-arg ASTERISK_VER=13.18.3* in docker commands.

 ### Build

 Enter in build directory for the selected SO and generate the container to build: